Nemesis (Bangladeshi band): 2012–2015: social activism

 In 2013 Nemesis performed in a charity concert arranged by Bangladesh International Recovery Developments for street children.
 Half of the money was donated to Savar victims.

 In the same year, Nemesis bought in Zafir Huq and Nemesis played their new song "Ghuri" at RockNation III with the new lineup.
 The response they received led them to record the song and release it as their single.
 They also released a video for it in which they played live.
 In 2015, they played another song at Rocknation VI called "Ke Jane Ke Bojhey".
 In 2016, they released it as a single via the Robi Yonder Music App.
 It was different from their previous singles as it had a more bluesy vibe than its predecessors.
 Before the recording, Zerif left the band to study in Malaysia.
 To fill his position, Nemesis brought in Sultan Rafsan Khan from the groove/thrash metal band Minerva.
 They told their fans via Instagram and Facebook that they had started recording a new album.
 They released snippets from the album and its title via Zohad's Instagram.

 2016–2017: Gonojowar

 The new album is called Gonojowar (গণজোয়ার).
 It was released on 10 May 2017 after six years.
 The album can be streamed in iTunes and spotify.
 On 20 January 2018, they performed at a charity concert for the Rohingyas at Sir John Wilson School in Dhaka, called Salvation.

+2019–2025: VIP

+After an eight-year gap following Gonojowar, Nemesis released their fourth studio album, VIP, on May 23, 2025.
+The band spent several years recording the 10-track album, much of which was shaped by the social reflections and personal introspection following the global pandemic.
+The lead singles, "Ghour" and "Bhanga Ayna", were released in 2023 and 2024 to build anticipation for their return.
+The album features a lineup consisting of Zohad Reza Chowdhury (vocals/guitar), Sultan Rafsan Khan (lead guitar), Ifaz Abrar Reza (guitar), Raquibun Nabi Ratul (bass), and Jeffrey Ovijit Ghosh (drums).
+Following its launch, the band embarked on a nationwide tour, reclaiming their spot at the top of the Bangladeshi rock scene with a sound that critics noted as being significantly more mature and gritty than their previous work.